-10. Part-time employees
+10. Part-time employment

-- 10.1 An employee may be engaged to work regular hours on a part-time basis. - 10.2 The ordinary hours of a part-time employee must be less than 38 per week or an average of 38 per week. - 10.3 The employer and employee will agree on the days and hours a part-time employee will work. - 10.4 A part-time employee will be paid the minimum hourly rate for each ordinary hour. - 10.5 Employment of part-time employees must not be at the expense of full-time positions. - An employee may request an employer to consider their transfer either to or from part-time employment and the employer must consider such request promptly in the context of operational requirements and the special requirements of the employee making the request.
+- 10.1 An employee may be engaged to work regular hours on a part-time basis. - 10.2 The ordinary hours of a part-time employee must be less than 38 per week or an average of 38 per week. - 10.3 The employer and employee will agree on the days and hours a part-time employee will work.

+- 10.4 A part-time employee will be paid the minimum hourly rate for each ordinary hour. - 10.5 Employment of part-time employees must not be at the expense of full-time positions. - An employee may request an employer to consider their transfer either to or from part-time employment and the employer must consider such request promptly in the context of operational requirements and the special requirements of the employee making the request.

-11. Casual employees
+11. Casual employment

-11.1 A casual employee is one engaged on a casual basis.
+- 11.1 A casual employee is one engaged on a casual basis. - 11.2 A casual employee for working ordinary time must be paid the minimum hourly rate per hour plus a 25% loading.